-As a member of the Executive Leadership Team (ELT) and the Portfolio Review Group (PRG), the Conflicts Officer has visibility across multiple forums where structural and operational matters are monitored.
+As a member of the Executive Leadership Team (ELT), the Portfolio Review Group (PRG) and the Executive Risk and Compliance Committee (ERCC), the Conflicts Officer has visibility across multiple forums where structural and operational matters are monitored.
 When Conflicts are identified, the Conflicts Officer will raise an action item with either the ELT or the PRG to assess the Conflict and recommend a management strategy.